 Haryana to conduct written exam for physical training instructors on August 23

-The exam for the post of the instructors will be conducted in five districts -- Kurukshetra, Karnal, Panipat, Kaithal and Hisar -- in compliance with the orders of the Supreme Court, a state government statement said here on Thursday.education Updated: Aug 20, 2020 20:11 IST
+Haryana to conduct written exam for physical training instructors on August 23chandigarh Updated: Aug 21, 2020 01:27 IST

 The exam for the post of the instructors will be conducted in five districts -- Kurukshetra, Karnal, Panipat, Kaithal and Hisar -- in compliance with the orders of the Supreme Court, a state government statement said here on Thursday.